USMAI-Library-Consortium/confluence-public-link-finder/design-docs/system_design.md

 - `pages`: A list containing all the raw page data (dictionaries) returned from the API.

 Steps:
-1. Define the required query parameters: {'type': 'page', 'expand': 'history.lastUpdated'}.
+1. Define the required query parameters: {'type': 'page', 'expand': 'history.lastUpdated,history.createdBy'}.
 This ensures we only get pages and that we retrieve the "last modified" date, as required by RFC-4.
+As per RFC-5, we are also including who has created the page.
+Who has last updated the page should already be included in history.lastUpdated.
 2. Run the loop
 3. Return the results